OsswaCh/React_Documentation/migrating to native from React JS.md

 ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/67edefdb-f5fa-4129-984d-b5c27a8de082/8ff98369-058b-4cb7-a5ad-23914e32b687/Untitled.png)

+**Things that are the same or translate over well from React Web to React Native**

+- Core React concepts.
+Component lifecycle, composition, etc.

+- React architectural concepts.
+State management, orchestrating HTTP requests.

+- Performance optimization techniques that are specific to React.

+- Many tools for monitoring, error reporting, analytics, etc. have SDKs that translate over well (I'm thinking Sentry, Datadog, others).

+**Things that are different between React Web and React Native:**

+- Styling.
+CSS concepts translate over, but the CSS engine is basic compared to browser support.

+- Library availability.
+Pure JS libs all translate over (e.g., lodash, axios, etc).
+CSS-based UI libs don't make sense on mobile; your new options include NativeBase, React Native Elements and others).
+Some web-based UI libs do have RN siblings though - react-native-material for example, Tailwind. important to our app, Tailwind is not stable on react native, thus we will have to use something like react native styled components

+- Mobile hardware can do things browsers can't, so that's a perk.
+But also new learning.

+- Navigation. react-navigation is the standard for mobile, which is very different from react-router, Next.js's router, and so on.

+- Development and DX.
+Some tools are similar (Chrome debugger, mostly), but other things are very different (working with the bundler, Flipper, AsyncStorage debugging, more).
+Some techniques you use are the same (breakpoints and console logging), but others are different (knowing when to restart the packager vs reinstall the app on device).

+- Releases.
+You can deploy to prod without restriction on web; on mobile you have to deal with both app stores, which can be cumbersome and slow especially for the initial release/approval process.

+- CI/CD are a different animal.

+- Testing: unit testing with Jest is similar; E2E testing is completely different.

+- Performance optimization: besides React optimization (which is arguably more necessary on mobile), you now have different hardware and a different internal architecture.
+You have to know about the JS and UI threads, and different (and IMO more challenging) ways to avoid jank and prevent crashing.

+## why you shouldn't build an app using React JS

+### 1. **Performance Issues**

+- **Web vs. Native**: React.js applications run within a web browser, which adds a layer of abstraction between the app and the device's hardware.
+This can lead to slower performance compared to native mobile apps, which are compiled directly to native code.
+- **Resource Consumption**: Web apps generally consume more memory and processing power compared to native apps, leading to potential issues on devices with limited resources.

+### 2. **User Experience**

+- **Look and Feel**: Mobile users expect apps to look and feel like native applications.
+React.js-based apps often don't match the native UI and UX standards, which can result in a subpar user experience.
+- **Responsive Design Limitations**: While React.js supports responsive design, it can be challenging to achieve the same level of responsiveness and fluidity as native apps, especially for complex interactions and animations.

+### 3. **Access to Native Features**

+- **Limited API Access**: Web apps have limited access to device hardware and features, such as GPS, camera, sensors, and more.
+While some of these can be accessed through web APIs, the functionality is often more restricted and less efficient than native APIs.
+- **Offline Functionality**: Native apps can provide better offline support and functionality compared to web apps, which rely heavily on internet connectivity.

+### 4. **Development Tools and Ecosystem**

+- **React.js vs. React Native**: React Native is specifically designed for building mobile applications using React.
+It allows developers to write mobile apps that are truly native but still use the same React.js principles.
+React Native provides components and APIs that map directly to native UI components, ensuring better performance and user experience.
+- **Build Tools**: React.js development relies on tools optimized for web development (e.g., Webpack, Babel), while mobile app development benefits from mobile-specific tools (e.g., Xcode, Android Studio).

+### 5. **App Store Policies**

+- **Acceptance Issues**: Some app stores may have policies that discourage or limit the use of web-based technologies for mobile apps.
+Native or near-native technologies (like React Native) are generally more acceptable.
+## Reasons Not to Use React Native for Web Platform Development

+1. **Performance Concerns**

+    - **Overhead**: React Native components might add additional overhead compared to components specifically designed for the web.
+This can lead to performance issues, particularly for complex applications.
+    - **Optimization**: Web-optimized frameworks and libraries (like React DOM) are generally more performant for web-specific use cases.
+2. **Limited Web Features**

+    - **Web-Specific APIs**: React Native for Web might not support all web-specific APIs and features out-of-the-box, leading to potential limitations in accessing certain web functionalities.
+    - **Browser Compatibility**: Ensuring compatibility across different browsers can be more challenging with React Native for Web compared to frameworks specifically designed for web development.
+3. **Maturity and Ecosystem**

+    - **Less Mature**: React Native for Web is relatively new compared to other web frameworks.
+It might lack some of the robustness and extensive community support found in mature web development tools.
+    - **Ecosystem Gaps**: There may be gaps in the ecosystem, such as fewer third-party libraries and tools specifically designed for React Native for Web.
+4. **Development Workflow**

+    - **Mobile-centric Development**: React Native's development workflow is centered around mobile development.
+Adapting this workflow for web development might require additional adjustments and tooling.
+    - **Styling and Layout**: While React Native uses a simplified styling approach (similar to CSS but not identical), complex web layouts might be harder to implement compared to using traditional CSS frameworks and methodologies.

+### When Might React.js Be Acceptable for Mobile?

+There are a few scenarios where building a mobile app with React.js might be acceptable:

+- **Progressive Web Apps (PWAs)**: PWAs are web applications that provide a more app-like experience with offline capabilities and can be added to the home screen.
+PWAs are suitable for simpler applications or when targeting both web and mobile platforms with a single codebase.
+- **Internal Tools**: For internal tools or enterprise applications where performance and native look-and-feel are not critical, using React.js for mobile access might be a viable option.

 ## advantages of working with React native

 - To avoid separate development, the logic layer can be reused to build the same app for both Android and iOS.